The Cost-Efficient Geothermal Greenhouse

 Some people in the upper Southwest/southern Mountain region have access to underground hot springs.
 However, if you don’t live in such a location, this is your best alternative for affordable greenhouse heat in winter.
 In fact, even then, it costs a lot more to install and operate that hot springs fed system.
 So much so, that until people became willing to pay a lot for locally grown produce recently, no such commercial venture succeeded.
 But it sounds like it’s best to grow just to supply your own restaurant.
 Geo-air, as Russ calls it, is the way to go… anywhere winter interrupts food production.

 You can learn exactly how Russ engineered his geothermal greenhouse too for $12 by buying a copy of his report.
-Not only is it affordable, it’s not a gimmick.
+Not only is it affordable, but it’s also not a gimmick.
 Even the USDA has studied and documented his “impossible” heating system and greenhouse for over 30 years.
 Citrus in the Snow suffers no frost damage on tender citrus plants, even when temps dip to 30-40 degrees below zero!
 There’s actually two separate growing spaces; tropical and winter dormancy.
 Some plants must take a rest to perform.

 According to Russ’ Greenhouse In The Snow website, a total of 17 geothermal greenhouses exist today – in 6 states and Canada.
 Including the classroom unit at his hometown high school chronicled on that webpage.
 So, the NPNRD build makes it 18.
 Surprisingly, the design is still so little represented after all these years.
 Then again, the model doesn’t fit the traditional greenhouse design.
 However, the design is now updated from the original, as he states in the video above.